-I get emails and messages from people all the time asking me for recommendations on things to do and eat (when they eat gluten-free) while they’re visiting Denver.
+I get emails and messages from people all the time asking me for recommendations on things to do and eat (when they eat gluten free) while they’re visiting Denver.

-Instead of sending my list of restaurants privately to people, I decided to create this blog post that features some of the best gluten-free restaurants the Mile High City, and surrounding areas, has to offer.
+I decided to create this blog post that features some of the best gluten-free restaurants the Mile High City, and surrounding areas, has to offer.

 Please note that I only recommend restaurants I feel have good measures in place to offer a safe, gluten-free dining experience for you.

-If you would like me to add your restaurant to the best gluten-free restaurants in Denver list, please contact me and let me know!
+If you would like me to add your restaurant to the best gluten-free restaurants in Denver list, please contact me and let me know.

 There are so many places in Denver that offer gluten-free options, but if I had to settle in on a few gluten-free favorite restaurants in Denver, the very TOP of my list would be Acova Restaurant.
 Acova is located in the LoHi (Lower Highlands) neighborhood.
 The food is outstanding and the owner (and her son) have celiac.